scottbrady/request-worker/README.md

 Module that utilizes worker processes to perform HTTP requests.
-Useful if you need to make a large number of HTTP requests or the requests you're making will take a long time to get a response.
+Useful if you need to make a large number of HTTP requests or the requests you're making will take a long time to get a response. request-worker uses the [request](https://github.com/request/request) module to perform the request;
+all the same options are supported.

 ## Installation